-In accordance with Canadian financial reporting standards, Table 7 presents information on the Corporation's capital stock as at February 3, 2022.
-In addition, 2,319,600 share options were outstanding as of February 3, 2022.
+In accordance with Canadian financial reporting standards, Table 7 presents information on the Corporation's capital stock as at February 2, 2023.
+In addition, 3,693,733 share options were outstanding as of February 2, 2023.

+Table 7

 Capital stock

-n shares and millions of Canadian dollars) Febr uary 3 3, 2022
+(in shares and millions of Canadian dollars

+February , 2, 2023

 Issued and outstanding Book value

 Class A Shares 76,984,034 \$ 8.6

-Class B Shares 162,273,507 \$ 956.6
+Class B Shares 153,952,056 907.6

-On August 4, 2021, the Corporation authorized a normal course issuer bid for a maximum of 1,000,000 Class A Shares representing approximately 1.3% of issued and outstanding Class A Shares, and for a maximum of 6,000,000 Class B Shares representing approximately 3.6% of issued and outstanding Class B Shares as of July 30, 2021.
-The purchases can be made from August 15, 2021 to August 14, 2022, at prevailing market prices on the open market through the facilities of the Toronto Stock Exchange or other alternative trading systems.
+On August 3, 2022, the Corporation filed a normal course issuer bid for a maximum of 1,000,000 Class A Shares representing approximately 1.3% of issued and outstanding Class A Shares, and for a maximum of 6,000,000 Class B Shares representing approximately 3.8% of issued and outstanding Class B Shares as of July 29, 2022.
+The purchases can be made from August 15, 2022 to August 14, 2023, at prevailing market prices on the open market through the facilities of the Toronto Stock Exchange or other alternative trading systems in Canada.
 All shares purchased under the bid will be cancelled.

-On August 6, 2021, the Corporation entered into an automatic securities purchase plan ("the plan") with a designated broker whereby shares may be repurchased under the plan at times when such purchases would otherwise be prohibited pursuant to regulatory restrictions or self-imposed blackout periods.
+On August 5, 2022, the Corporation entered into an automatic securities purchase plan ("the plan") with a designated broker whereby shares may be repurchased under the plan at times when such purchases would otherwise be prohibited pursuant to regulatory restrictions or self-imposed blackout periods.
 The plan received prior approval from the Toronto Stock Exchange.
-It came into effect on August 15, 2021 and will terminate on the same date as the normal course issuer bid.
+It came into effect on August 15, 2022 and will terminate on the same date as the normal course issuer bid.